cuiyongbo/hello-world/my_wiki/biology_glossary/biology_terms.rst

 | Synonyms: cold-blooded.
 | Antonyms: homeotherm [恒温动物]
 |
+| stasis
+| Definition: a period or state of inactivity or equilibrium.
+| Definition: (Medicine) a stoppage of flow of a body fluid.
+|
 | imprint
 | Definition: (of a young animal) come to recognize (another animal, person, or thing) as a parent or other object of habitual trust. [印随]